microsoft/vscode-docs/docs/getstarted/settings.md

   // Defines whether an open brace is put onto a new line for functions or not.
   "javascript.format.placeOpenBraceOnNewLineForFunctions": false,

   // Enable/disable semantic checking of JavaScript files.
 Existing jsconfig.json or tsconfig.json files override this setting.
-Requires TypeScript >=2.3.1.
+Requires TypeScript >= 2.3.1.
   "javascript.implicitProjectConfig.checkJs": false,

   // Enable/disable 'experimentalDecorators' for JavaScript files that are not part of a project.
 Existing jsconfig.json or tsconfig.json files override this setting.
-Requires TypeScript >=2.3.1.
+Requires TypeScript >= 2.3.1.
   "javascript.implicitProjectConfig.experimentalDecorators": false,

   // Enable/disable including unique names from the file in JavaScript suggestion lists.
   "javascript.nameSuggestions": true,

-  // Preferred path style for auto imports: 'relative' paths, 'non-relative' paths, or 'auto' infer the shortest path type.
-Requires TS >= 2.9
+  // Preferred path style for auto imports:
+  // - "relative" to the file location.
+  // - "non-relative" based on the 'baseUrl' configured in your 'jsconfig.json' / 'tsconfig.json'.
+  // - "auto" infer the shortest path type.
+  // Requires TypeScript >= 2.9
   "javascript.preferences.importModuleSpecifier": "auto",

   // Preferred quote style to use for quick fixes: 'single' quotes, 'double' quotes, or 'auto' infer quote type from existing imports.
-Requires TS >= 2.9
+Requires TypeScript >= 2.9
   "javascript.preferences.quoteStyle": "auto",

   // Enable/disable references CodeLens in JavaScript files.
   "javascript.referencesCodeLens.enabled": false,

   // Enable/disable highlighting of unused variables in code.
 Requires TypeScript >= 2.9
-  "javascript.showUnused.enabled": true,
+  "javascript.showUnused": true,

   // Enable/disable suggestion diagnostics for JavaScript files in the editor.
 Requires TypeScript >= 2.8 "javascript.suggestionActions.enabled": true,